Georgi-Kalkovski/Georgi-Kalkovski/README.md

 ## <img width="75px" alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" /> Hi there!
 I'm Georgi
-<p><em>Currently working as a System Administrator at <a href="https://www.complex-industrial-service.com/">Complex Industrial Service - КИС</a>, where I also take care for the site.
+<p><em>Currently working as a System Administrator at <a href="https://www.complex-industrial-service.com/">Complex Industrial Service - КИС</a>, where I take care for the company's server, computers and site.

 ### &nbsp; 👨🏻‍💻 &nbsp;About Me
 🎓 &nbsp;I have Bachelor's degree in English Philology.\